In Search Of Yummy-ness

 It's important to remember not to boil miso, as boiling the paste makes it become grainy in texture.
 Instead, melt the paste into warm broth before adding it to the soup.

-While some pastes are shelf stable, organic miso should be kept in the fridge.
+While some pastes are shelf-stable, organic miso should be kept in the fridge.

 To help prevent oxidation, press plastic wrap onto the surface of the paste before putting the lid on.
-This fermented product will keep in the fridge for quite a while if stored properly.

 Shelf stable vs organic miso paste | InSearchOfYummyness.com